Iran deal would add to oil glut, open door to cement, steel imports

 "The need for bulk wheat, corn and rice will increase as local GDP and disposable income increases, again from Thailand, India, the U.S.A. - if all is forgiven - and South America plus the Black Sea," he said.

-Western powers have long suspected Iran of aiming to build nuclear weapons and using its civilian atomic energy program to cloak its intention - an accusation Iran strongly denies.
+Western powers have long suspected Iran of aiming to build nuclear weapons and using its civilian atomic energy programme to cloak its intention - an accusation Iran strongly denies.

 (Reporting by Keith Wallis in SINGAPORE, Meeyoung Cho in SEOUL, Aaron Sheldrick in TOKYO and David Stanway in BEIJING; Writing by Henning Gloystein; Editing by Gavin Maguire and Tom Hogue)